2013 Endowment Management Forum

 SHOW FULL BIO » Xavier Gabaix is Martin J. Gruber Professor of Finance at New York University’s Stern School of Business.
 He received his undergraduate degree in mathematics from the Ecole Normale Supérieure (Paris) and obtained his PhD in economics from Harvard University in 1999.
 His research focuses on asset pricing, executive compensation, macroeconomics, and the causes and consequences of seemingly irrational economic behavior.
 In 2009 The Economist selected him as one of the top eight young economists of the decade.
 He received the Fischer Black prize given every two years to the best financial economist under 40, the Bernacer prize given to best European economist under 40 working in macroeconomics and finance, and the Lagrange Prize for research on complex systems.
 His research has been published in the American Economic Review, Econometrica, the Quarterly Journal of Economics, the Journal of Finance, and Nature.
 He is a Research Associate of the National Bureau of Economic Research and of the Center for Economic Policy Research.

-SHOW FULL BIO » William F. Jarvis, Managing Director, Commonfund Institute, is responsible for the Institute’s research, written analysis and client publications.
-A financial services executive and attorney, Bill has worked with J.P.
+SHOW FULL BIO » William F. Jarvis, Executive Director of the Commonfund Institute, leads Commonfund’s educational, research and professional development activities.
+Bill is the managing editor of Commonfund Institute’s series of proprietary studies of nonprofit investment and governance practices and the author or co-author of numerous white papers and articles.
+He speaks at Commonfund’s annual Endowment Institute and Commonfund Forum as well as at other nonprofit and industry conferences.
+A financial services executive and attorney, Bill served as Commonfund Institute’s Head of Research from 2006-15.
+His career prior to joining Commonfund included working with J.P.
 Morgan, where he spent 13 years as an investment banker in New York and Tokyo; Greenwich Associates, where he advised leading investment management firms and led the fielding of the first Commonfund Benchmarks Study; and Davis Polk & Wardwell, where he provided legal advice to global banks and securities firms.
-Prior to joining Commonfund in 2006, Bill served as Chief Operating Officer of a privately-held hedge fund manager based in New York City.
+He also served as Chief Operating Officer of a privately-held hedge fund manager based in New York City.
 Bill holds a B.A. in English Literature from Yale University, a J.D. from the Northwestern University School of Law, and an M.B.A. from the J.L.
 Kellogg Graduate School of Management.

 Chief Investment Officer